 - Engage the four-wheel-drive setting

-- Drive only on the beach, or on formed tracks
+- Drive only on the beach, or on forming tracks

 - If bogged, reverse and try driving forward again

-- Check depth and softness of sand before crossing creek beds
+- Check the depth and softness of sand before crossing creek beds

 - Keep left of all oncoming vehicles